Click here for a quick link to the 2026 Summer competition site - to view fixtures, results and league tables.

 39. Throughout the match the away team pairs will remain on the same court and the home team will be expected to change for each rubber played.

-40. It is the responsibility of the home team to enter a result online within 3 days of the fixture being played.
+40. It is the responsibility of the home team to enter a result online within 5 days of the fixture being played.
 If something is preventing them from doing so they must contact the League to inform them and/or add an announcement on the system.
 If a club or team consistently fail to do this then action, including point deductions, may be taken.

-41. All efforts must be made to add a named player when entering a result on the system.
-If a player can’t be found on the system then they can be logged as an ‘unknown player’ and an announcement should be added to confirm the name of said player.
-It is then the responsibility of the unknown player’s captain to resolve the situation by ensuring the player is registered and inform the Committee, so the result can be updated.
+41. All efforts must be made to add a named player when entering a result on the system, as all players should be added before the fixture is played.
+However, if a player can’t be found they can be recorded as an ‘unknown player’.
+It is then the responsibility of the unknown player’s captain to resolve the situation within 3 days of the result being entered, informing the League of any issues.
+If this timeframe is not met and the League haven’t been contacted then the rubber may be considered null and void and awarded to the opposition.

 42. If two, or more, teams are tied on points at the end of the season then the final position shall be decided by the head-to-head results between the teams involved.
 This will be based on a total number of rubbers won against each other, e.g. if Team A were to lose 4-5 against Team B but then beat them 6-3 in the second meeting, Team A would finish higher.
 If teams are level in the head-to-head then the team with most rubbers shall be placed higher.